Medically reviewed by Drugs.com. Last updated on Dec 2, 2020.

 - Do not put on 2 doses or extra doses.

-- Many times Baza Clear is taken on an as needed basis.
+- Many times Baza Clear (vitamin A and vitamin D (topical)) is taken on an as needed basis.
 Do not take more often than told by the doctor.

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: